StackExchange/dnscontrol/documentation/provider/cloudflareapi.md

 {% hint style="warning" %}
-Cloudflare's announcement says that they will convert old-style redirects (Page Rules) to new-style redirect (Single Redirects) but they do not give a date for when this will happen.
+Cloudflare's announcement says that they will convert old-style redirects (Page Rules) to new-style redirect (Single Redirects) but they do not give an exact date for when this will happen.
 DNSControl will probably see these new redirects as foreign and delete them.

 Therefore it is probably safer to do the conversion ahead of them.